 The ZZ-plant likes to be placed in a spot with lots of light.
 It is best to place the plant in medium bright light or partial shade.
 The ZZ-plant prefers a spot next to a window on the west or east.
 A spot near the south is of course also possible.
 Make sure that the plant is at least 2 metres away from the window.
 Don't give ZZ-plants direct sunlight as the leaves won't tolerate the heat.

 The ZZ-plant prefers a balanced level of moisture, not too wet nor too dry.
 Therefore, the best way to check if your plant needs water is to check the top centimeters of the soil.
 If it's dry, then you can water the plant.
-From spring to summer you can add some water every week.
-From autumn to winter every 2 weeks is enough.
+In summer, once a week is enough.
+In winter every 2 to 4 weeks.

 The ZZ-plant uses a lot of energy from spring onwards to make new leaves.
 As a result, the plant needs extra nutrients.
 You can provide these nutrients by means of plant nutrition.
 We recommend giving plant nutrition once every month.
 From spring until autumn.
 After autumn and in winter it is better not to give extra nutrients.
 In the winter, plant nutrition can actually be harmful for the ZZ-plant!